mendix/docs/content/en/docs/partners/sap/sap-bapi-connector.md

 ### 5.1 Trust Configuration

-For the XSUAA authentication to work between the *bapi-service* component and your Mendix app, you must configure the XSUAA service instance for both applications.
+For the XSUAA authentication to work between the *bapi-service* component and your Mendix app, you must configure separate XSUAA service instances for both applications.
 The *bapi-service* component and your Mendix app must both be deployed in the same sub-account in SAP BTP.

 The following sections show how you can configure the required settings in the *xs-security.json* file of the XSUAA service.